Settling

 The process has several steps:

-• Water is slowly added to a settling tank so that suspended particles settle to the bottom.
+- Water is slowly added to a settling tank so that suspended particles settling to the bottom.

-• Then, the clear water is pumped in from the top of the tank, leaving the impurities at the bottom.
+- The clear decanted water is then pumped from the top of the tank, leaving the impurities at the bottom.
 This step is important, as it protects the downstream filter and increases its efficiency and cost-effectiveness.

 Actually, producing drinking water and using it to wash a filter does not make sense.
 The more a filter is washed, the more the production unit loses efficiency and profitability.